sinshu/numflat/README.md

 The goal of this project is to provide a lightweight package for handling various mathematical and computational tasks, including linear algebra, multivariable analysis, clustering, and signal processing, using only C#.

+C# has evolved in recent years.
+In addition to its long-standing support for operator overloading, it now includes features such as collection expressions, range-based indexing, and generic numeric types.
+With these capabilities, it should be possible to design a numerical computing library that offers a coding experience comparable to MATLAB or Python.
+However, no such library currently exists in the C# ecosystem.
+NumFlat was created to examine what such a library would look like in practice.

 ## Overview